Welcome to NeuroAffective-CBT®

 NeuroAffective-CBT® is the home of evidence-based psychotherapy.. where scientific rigor meets compassion and empathy, and where real, lasting change begins.

-“Psychotherapy is an encounter between two emotional beings.
+“Psychotherapy is not simply a technique.
+It is an encounter between two emotional beings.

 Understanding the Landscape